techleadhd/milliontoken/index.md

   <h3> Million Properties</h3>
 Million has some unique properties.

 * **1,000,000 Fixed Limited Supply** - Million has a fixed supply of 1,000,000 tokens total.
 No more can ever be created (guaranteed by code).
 Million is deflationary by nature.
-Million begins with a peg of $1.00 USD per token, and its value increases over time with scarcity.
+Million begins with a peg of $1.00 USDC per token, and its value increases over time with scarcity.
-* **$1+ Million Dollar Valuation** - With one million tokens in circulation, Million is worth a **minimum** of $1,000,000 USD total market capitalization but can be worth much more.
+* **$1+ Million Dollar Valuation** - With one million tokens in circulation, Million is worth a **minimum** of $1,000,000 USDC total market capitalization but can be worth much more.
 * **Moonshot Upside**.
-For investors of Million, there is unlimited upside.
-Unlike traditional stablecoins (pegged to $1 USD = 1 Token), Million has a fixed supply and therefore has an unbound maximum.
+For holders of Million, there is unlimited upside.
+Unlike traditional stablecoins (pegged to $1 USDC = 1 Token), Million has a fixed supply and therefore has an unbound maximum.
 As Million gains popularity and circulation, it could potentially reach higher values being worth as much as $10 million or $100 million theoretically.
 The moon is the limit.
 * **Millionaire Approved** - Million is founded and backed by millionaire TechLead (with a million subscribers on YouTube).
 As Million gains popularity amongst more and more people, it gains usage and acceptance as a form of digital currency spreading exponentially through word of mouth.
 With popularity, the value of Million grows.
 * **Store of Value + Transactional Currency**.
 As a decentralized currency secured by millions of computers worldwide on the Ethereum blockchain, Million can be used as both a store of value and a means of transaction.
 Million's unique limited supply makes it especially ideal as a store of value with unlimited upside.
 Million can be transferred in fractional amounts (up to 18 decimals), allowing it to be used for microtransactions as well.
 * **Ethereum Blockchain** - Million exists as an ERC-20 smart contract on the Ethereum blockchain, decentralized and validated by millions of computers worldwide.